stgm/course-site/README.md

   and a `info` directory containing subpages for the homepage.

 * Numbering the course folders will make sure that they are imported and displayed in order.
+Any folders besides `info` that are not numbered will not be imported.

+* Non-markdown files, like images or downloads, will be hosted directly in the public directory and can be referenced using relative links.

 * Changing the name of a folder will change the URL of that folder on the website.
 This will break links from others site to your course site.

-* Changing names and positions should not be a problem for form caching and file submissions already done.
+* Changing names and positions should not be a problem for form caching and file submissions already done. (**Warning**: updating the course while users have the page loaded will break their submit experience.
+Do not update the course mid-session for now.)

-Formattting your pages
+Formatting your pages
 ----------------------

 * All pages are to be formatted with [Markdown] and the [Kramdown] extensions.

-* You can use [AsciiMath] if enclosed within two dollar signs ($).
-Also check the [AsciiMath syntax].
+* You can use [AsciiMath] if enclosed within pairs of dollar signs ($$).
+Check the [AsciiMath syntax].

-* We intend to use the native Kramdown math parser if this is workable.

 [Markdown]: http://daringfireball.net/projects/markdown/syntax
 [Kramdown]: http://kramdown.rubyforge.org/syntax.html